andrewmacgregor/pandamonium/README.md

-This template is a modified version of this repository: https://github.com/belohlavek/phaser-es6-boilerplate
+This template is a modified version of this repository: https://github.com/belohlavek/phaser-es6-boilerplate CHANGE

 It has been modified to include the following states: